 What Is a Stock Keeping Unit (SKU)?

-When accessed in your POS or accounting system, a SKU is a series of numbers that track unique information related to that product.
-Unlike UPCs, SKUs are not universal, meaning that each retailer has its own set of SKUs for its merchandise.
+When accessed in your point of sale (POS) or accounting system, a SKU is a series of numbers that track unique information related to that product.
+Unlike universal product codes (UPCs), SKUs are not universal, meaning that each retailer has its own set of SKUs for its merchandise.

 Typically, SKUs are broken down into classifications and categories.
 Many retailers use the next series of numbers in the SKU to group products together for analysis.
 For example, 25-10xxx are gas ovens and 25-20xxx are electric ovens.
-They next number might be a color indicator.
+The next number might be a color indicator.
 So, 25-1001x are white ovens and 25-1002x are black ovens.
-And the list can go on from there.

 How Are SKUs Used?

-Did you ever wonder how Amazon.com was able to pick the perfect item to display as a "suggestion" for another idea when you are shopping?
-These SKUs are how they do that.
-Amazon.com has simply attached a unique SKU with all of its identifying traits to each product.
-So when you are looking at a blender, it can display other blenders you might like.
+Amazon.com is able to pick items to display as "suggestions" when you are shopping by using SKUs.
+The company has simply attached a unique SKU with all of its identifying traits to each product.
+So when you look at a blender it can display other blenders you might like.
 But you won't see just any blender, you'll see ones that have the same features based on the SKU information.

 Most POS systems will allow you to create your SKU hierarchy or architecture.
 Before you create an elaborate system for your inventory, consider what you will truly track.
 If you are an independent retailer, the chances that you will track beyond classification is not that likely.

 For example, a shoe store might classify shoes based on customer type (men, women, children), then style (dress or casual), color, and perhaps material.
 Larger shoe stores may break down categories even further, into heel types or season.
 With an item's SKU, a retailer is able to track its inventory and sales through detailed reporting.
 This reporting can be shared with vendors to negotiate better terms and dating.